Rides Page: Weekly rides, ride events, and Club Rides

 Independence Day Ride

-The annual Independence Day Ride begins at Fairhaven Park on July 4th (of course!) and is a ride down Chuckanut, Bayview/Edison, and LaConner/Whitney roads to La Conner for lunch.
+The annual Independence Day Ride begins at Fairhaven Park at 8:45 am on July 4th (of course!) and is a ride down Chuckanut, Bayview/Edison, and LaConner/Whitney roads to La Conner for lunch.
 If you eat too much at lunch, you can burn it off by returning via Colony Road then climb up out of Lake Samish.

 Watch for details every summer.